Redstone Arsenal: Today

 Redstone Arsenal remains the center of testing, development, and doctrine for the Army's missile programs.
 Besides the U.S. Army Materiel Command and the U.S. Army Aviation and Missile Life Cycle Management Command, Redstone houses the Tactical UAV Project Office, Redstone Test Center (RTC), the Missile Defense Agency, the Missile and Space Intelligence Center, and other operations.

-After operating as a tenant on Redstone Arsenal for over half a century, the Ordnance Munitions and Maintenance School was moved to Fort Lee (now Fort Gregg-Adams), Virginia.
+After operating as a tenant on Redstone Arsenal for over half a century, the Ordnance Munitions and Maintenance School was moved to Fort Lee (formerly Fort Gregg-Adams), Virginia.

 Redstone Arsenal continues to host the Marshall Space Flight Center, NASA's largest field center for propulsion analysis and development, which developed the Saturn rocket family in the 1960s and propulsion systems for the Space Shuttle in the 1970s and 1980s.

 Redstone Scientific Information Center, a 450,000-volume library established by NASA and the Army in 1962, was shuttered on September 30, 2019.
 The cost-saving measure was announced by Combat Capabilities Development Command Aviation & Missile Center (AvMC); selected documents from Redstone were acquired by NASA's Marshall Space Flight Center.

 On September 2, 2025, United States President Donald Trump announced that the United States Space Command Headquarters would be moved from Peterson Space Force Base in Colorado to Redstone Arsenal.